 Master of Science in Biological Science

-These are 1-year to 2-year degree programs often used by graduates who are looking to enter into teaching or research careers.
+These are one-year to two-year degree programs often used by graduates who are looking to enter into teaching or research careers.
 These programs require a bachelor's degree in biological science or a related degree.

 Doctor of Philosophy in Biological Sciences

-These are 2-year degree programs, which often include thesis and dissertation courses as part of the curriculum.
+These are two-year degree programs, which often include thesis and dissertation courses as part of the curriculum.
 The specialized area of study determines the specific coursework in a program.